 Shami-e Lapeh -yellow split pea and beef patties

-Kabab Torsh – Kebabs marinated in pomegranate and herbs
+Kabob Torsh – Kebabs marinated in pomegranate and herbs

-Kebabs are a quintessentially Iranian (and Middle Eastern) dish that’s widely available at Persian restaurants in Iran and abroad.
+Kabobs are a quintessentially Iranian (and Middle Eastern) dish that’s widely available at Persian restaurants in Iran and abroad.
 It also takes center stage at dinner tables in Persian homes.
 Iranians have both a tendency and a capacity to elevate their dishes according to the availability of specific regional ingredients, and kebabs are no exception….

 Khoresh Karafs – Celery and beef stew with fresh herbs